Sorry, you need to enable JavaScript to visit this website.

 Financial accountability

-The National Audit Office of Denmark audits the government accounts and financial statements of publicly funded enterprises and verifies the legality and effective use of public funds.
+The National Audit Office of Denmark (Rigsrevisionen) audits public spending on behalf of the Danish parliament and seeks to strengthen the accountability of public administration to the benefit of the citizens.
+It audits the government accounts and financial statements of publicly funded enterprises and verifies the legality and effective use of public funds.
 They conduct the audits in compliance with the Danish standards for public sector auditing.

 The National Audit Office is independent in its planning and choice of audit approach and methodology.
 They perform the audits on behalf of the six members of the public accounts committee, who subsequently comment on the reports and submit them to the Danish Parliament (Folketinget).
 The annual financial audit is mainly performed as a financial audit, but often includes elements of a compliance audit and sometimes also a performance audit.

 The National Audit Office of Denmark publishes approximately 25 reports every year.
 The Public Accounts Committee selects the subject matter in one third of the reports, the National Audit Office of Denmark decides the rest.
-Audits are planned on the basis of assessments of materiality and risk.
+Audits are planned based on assessments of materiality and risk.
 Some studies concern only one department, whereas others address the same issue across several departments.

 Ensuring that action is taken on the points raised or recommendations made in the audit reports is crucial for the effectiveness of the work.
 The Danish audit model includes a follow-up procedure that ensures effective follow-up.